Old-fashioned cucumbers and onions in vinegar is a refreshing cucumber salad that is quick and easy to make.

 As an Amazon Associate, I earn from qualifying purchases.

-Prepare the ingredients: Slice the cucumbers and onions into thin slices.
-Measure the salt, sugar, vinegar and chop the fresh dill.
+- Measure the salt, sugar, vinegar and chop the fresh dill with a sharp knife.

-STEP 1: Place the sliced cucumbers into a medium-size bowl with the onion slices.
+STEP 1: Place the sliced cucumbers into a medium-sized bowl with the onion slices.

 STEP 2: Stir in the salt and sugar, and allow the cucumbers to sit at room temperature for one hour.